VENT for Change, the sustainable stationery brand that protects the planet and supports...

 Lawrence Savage, marketing manager at ExaClair, says the mini kits are a great way for children to get creative and have fun: “Simple and original, these mini kits are an ideal activity for children and parents.
 They offer an imaginative and enjoyable way for the family to spend time together.”

 For further information call +44 (0)1553 696 600 or visit the website exaclairlimited.com

 If you like this, check out more inspirational ideas.

-Here's the results of our previous poll where we asked...Planning ahead, what are you most looking forward to in the future?
+Here's the results of our previous poll where we asked...In what way do you think COVID-19 will affect business for the better?